K. Balagopal

 Kandalla Balagopal (10 June 1952 – 8 October 2009) was a human rights activist, mathematician and lawyer who was known for his work on the issue of civil liberties and human rights.
-He was a staunch civil liberties activist in Andhra Pradesh.
+He was a civil liberties activist in Andhra Pradesh.
 He had broken away from the Andhra Pradesh Civil Liberties Committee (APCLC), with which he was associated since its inception in 1980's, on the issue of violence perpetrated by the erstwhile CPI(ML) People's War.
 He was a writer on people's issues and had written about the developments on the Maoist front in West Bengal.

 Early life

 Balagopal was the fifth child of eight children of a middle class Telugu Brahmin couple, Kandalla Parthanatha Sarma and Rallapalli Nagamani.
 One of his brothers, Anantha, was a doctor in the Indian Army.
 His father's job in the insurance sector entailed frequent transfers and Balagopal's education was in several towns of AP, from Nellore to Vizianagaram.
 After Pre-University education in Kavali and BSc in Tirupati, he took an MSc and PhD in mathematics from the Regional Engineering College in Warangal (now NIT Warangal) before proceeding to Delhi for a post-doctoral at the Indian Statistical Institute.
 He returned to Warangal in 1981, where he started teaching Maths at the Kakatiya University.
 This was also the time when he decided on social activism and joined the Andhra Pradesh Civil Liberties Committee.